 - Draft article.

-- Presentations (past or scheduled): UCSD Macroeconomics Seminar; 2023 Southern California Graduate Conference in Applied Economics; UCSD Global Economy Seminar.
+- Presentations (past or scheduled): Texas A&M University; São Paulo School of Economics - Fundação Getúlio Vargas; University of Chile; UCSD Macroeconomics Seminar; 2023 Southern California Graduate Conference in Applied Economics; UCSD Global Economy Seminar.

-Carlos Góes is the founder of Instituto Mercado Popular, a São Paulo-based think tank.
-He has previously worked as Senior Economic Advisor at the Office of the President of Brazil and as a researcher at the International Monetary Fund, the World Trade Organization, the World Bank, and U.S. think tanks.
+Carlos Góes has previously worked as Senior Economic Advisor at the Office of the President of Brazil and as a researcher at the International Monetary Fund, the World Trade Organization, the World Bank, and U.S. think tanks.

 Góes is a PhD candidate in Economics (UC San Diego), holds a MA in International Economics (Johns Hopkins SAIS), and a BA in International Relations (University of Brasilia).
 A coding enthusiast, he works in Python, Stata, Eviews, LaTeX, R, Julia, and Matlab.